 In eighth grade I was inspired by a person who came into the class to talk about bone replacement surgery and prosthetics.
 After the talk, I wanted to build my own robotic hand.
 I set out to built a hand and within a week or two I had a model where the fingers would curl up or extend in unison (not pictured).
 After graduating from grade school I decided to revisit the robotic hand.
 After a couple of prototypes I had the hand pictured below.
-Then not satisfied with just a hand I decided to start building a whole arm.
-Starting with the hand I worked my way up to the shoulder, including motors at each joint for the full range of human motion.
+Then, not satisfied with just a hand, I decided to start building a whole arm.
+Starting at the hand I worked my way up to the shoulder.
+I incorporated motors at each joint for the full range of human motion.

 | I started building the arm during

-the summer before I hit high school, and I didn't finish until sometime
+the summer before I went to high school, and I didn't finish until

 my junior year of high school.
-There are a total of twelve motors
+There is twelve motors

-gearing possible to get the most lifting force out of the motors.
+gearing possible in the gearboxes to get the most lifting force out of the motors.
 This

 me to build it with the limited resources and knowledge I had at the